ayushflow/simple_communication/README.md

 2. **Native communication fails**: Verify URL scheme is properly configured in native apps
 3. **Session data not shared**: Check that apps are using the same domain and localStorage is available
 4. **Logging not working**: Ensure `enableLogging` is set to `true` or use `SimpleCommunication.logEnabled = true`
+5. **Old browser compatibility**: The package automatically falls back to localStorage for older browsers

 ### Debug Mode